 Second stop: the Friday Harbor Whale Museum

 A few blocks up the street from the research center, you’ll find the one-of-a-kind whale museum--the first in the nation to be dedicated to a species living in the wild.
 Find exhibitions of real whale skeletons, models and artifacts, the gallery of whales, info about the latest sightings and more.
 The museum also offers ongoing educational and research programs and an amazing gift shop.

 Now that you’re brimming with knowledge, head to San Juan Island’s west side to Lime Kiln State Park.
 The historic lighthouse doubles as an interpretive center in the Summer and offers lighthouse tours.
 There are a hydrophone to listen to the underwater world and whale watching platforms with interpretive signs.
 Bring a picnic lunch and your binoculars, take a walk along the cliffs and keep your eyes out.
 The water here is exceptionally deep and feeding wildlife comes very close to shore.
 Observe seals and otters, eagles and deer.
 Orcas are often seen twice per day during Summer.

 Fourth stop--the Grand finale: Go on a guided Whale Watch Tour

-Our friends at San Juan Safaris are one of many whale watch tour operators deeply dedicated to the well-being of our diverse ecosystem and following all federal and Pacific Whale Watch Association regulations.
+Our friends at San Juan Safaris are one of many whale watch tour operators deeply dedicated to the well-being of our diverse ecosystem and give part of their proceeds to salmon restoration.
 At least two naturalists join every tour to answer questions, explain what you see and keep a keen eye on the sea.
-San Juan Safaris offer classic whale & wildlife tours on their comfy 49 passenger Sea Lion with heated cabin, wrap around observation deck and modern head (that’s “boat” for “bathroom”).
-The perfect choice for families with young children, seniors and larger groups.
+San Juan Safaris offer whale & wildlife tours on three boats, going out from Friday Harbor and Roche Harbor.
+Visit their comfy office and coffee shop on the Friday Harbor waterfront and see which tour is right for you and yours.